 In this tutorial, we will show you how to install Cinnamon on your Debian 9.
 For those of you who didn’t know, Cinnamon is an open-source project that provides users with a full-featured desktop environment for GNU/Linux operating systems.
 It is a fork of the GNOME Shell user interface distributed with the GNOME project.
 It has been designed from the ground up to provide users with a traditional, yet advanced and modern graphical session for their Linux-based operating systems.
 It’s usually deployed on the Linux Mint distribution.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of Cinnamon Desktop Environment on a Debian 9 (Stretch) server.

 Install Cinnamon on Debian 9 Stretch

 Step 2.
-Installing Cinnamon Desktop Environmen on a Debian.
+Installing Cinnamon Desktop Environment on a Debian.

 To check the installed version of Cinnamon, please issue the below command on your terminal to check whether Cinnamon is installed or not:

-Congratulation’s!
+Congratulations!
 You have successfully installed Cinnamon.
-Thanks for using this tutorial for installing the latest version of Cinnamon Desktop Environmen on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Cinnamon web site.
+Thanks for using this tutorial for installing the latest version of Cinnamon Desktop Environment on the Debian 9 Stretch server.
+For additional help or useful information, we recommend you check the official Cinnamon website.